proxpero/Brainfuck/README.md

 # Brainfuck

-A brainfuck interpreter in idiomatic Swift, bundled in a Swift package.
+A brainfuck interpreter in idiomatic Swift, designed for clarity not speed or minimum char count.